pygrammers-org/Road-to-OSS/README.md

   }
 ]
 ```
+**NOTE:** make sure to add your info at the end of the file, after the last user's data.
+Not in the middle of the file

 - Add a portrait image of you with your name and add it to the `images/` directory.
 If you don't want to add an image use `null` in the json file
 - Image size should not be greater than **200KB**